basho/basho_docs/content/riak/ts/1.4.0/using/global-object-expiration.md

 By default, LevelDB keeps all of your data.
 But Riak TS allows you to configure global object expiration (`expiry`) or [time to live (TTL)](https://en.wikipedia.org/wiki/Time_to_live) for your data.

 {{% note %}}
 Currently only global expiration is supported in Riak TS.
-We plan to add table-level expiration in future versions.
 {{% /note %}}

-Using expiry lets you expire older objects to reclaim the space used or purge data with a limited time value. **This feature is disabled by default**.
+Expiration is disabled by default, but enabling it lets you expire older objects to reclaim the space used or purge data with a limited time value.

-## Enable and Configure Expiry
+## Enabling Expiry

 To enable global object expiry, add the `leveldb.expiration` setting to your `riak.conf` file: